greyhats13/99co-technical-test/README.md

 - All our infrastructure is designed elastically.
 The infrastructure will scale seamlessly should the bussiness perform such as massive ads that bring high traffics from million users.
 - The infrastructure is designed for Disaster Recovery Plan with Multi Site Strategy.
 Thus, Region-wide failure will keep our application up.
 Our Route53 Healthcheck will make sure our application uptime reach 99.999%.
 - The Infrastructure adopt naming standardization for all our cloud resources using
-  - var.unit = It represent the business unit code e.g 99c
+  - var.unit = It represent the business unit code e.g 99c (99.co)
-  - var.code = it represent the service domain code e.g api, mar,etc
+  - var.code = it represent the service domain code e.g service
-  - var.feature = it represent the service domain feature e.g book, payment, etc
+  - var.feature = it represent the service domain feature e.g e, f, g, h, etc
   - var.env = it represent the our staging environment.
 - We have secured all of our infrastructure to encrypt data in transit using SSL/TLS, and at rest using AWS KMS to encrypt our storages such as block(EBS) and object storages (S3)
 - Kubernetes microservice is also implemented Horizontal Pod Autoscaler with minimum 2 and maximum 256 pod and will distributed in two AZs.